 - SEN statement reviews

-- your RAISE document – familiarise yourself with it
+- your RAISE document – familiarize yourself with it

 - data analysis – collate assessment and disseminate this to the relevant bodies; link this to your development plan

-- the school’s maintenance programme – check that it is carried out
+- the school’s maintenance program – check that it is carried out

 - induction of new parents and children